programingjd/okserver/README.md

   start();
 ```

-Requests are handled by a dispatcher.
+Requests are handled by a `Dispatcher`.
 The default implementation uses a cached thread pool.
 You can change the dispatcher with the `dispatcher(Dispatcher)` method.
-The Dispatcher class includes
+The `Dispatcher` class includes
 various implementations that are ready to use.
 You can also provide your own implementation.

 Here's an example that sets a dispatcher with a single thread executor rather than a cached thread pool.